NgTrNhatVu/Antiques-ECommerce-website/README.md

 # Antiques-ECommerce-website
-Just a little upgrade from my project 1
+Just a little upgrade from my project 1 "Tech-shop-ecommerce-website" (https://github.com/NgTrNhatVu/tech-shop-ecommerce-website).
+This website was used in the second assignment of Website design and development subject.

-I host this website here: http://bkcantiquesnauctionsbkc1903.epizy.com/ I use free hosting so the website loads weirdly, just reload it 1000 times until you can see the content
+I host this new website here: http://bkcantiquesnauctionsbkc1903.epizy.com/

+I use free hosting so the website loaded weirdly, just reload it like 100 times until you can see the content